tonyjr9/homelab-docker/README.md

 **Behavior:**
 - HDD automatically spins down after 10 minutes of inactivity
 - CPU scales from 800 MHz (idle) to 4.6 GHz (under load)
-- Reduces power consumption by 10-15W at idle
+- Reduces power consumption by 10–15 W at idle
-- No performance impact on loaded workloads (Minecraft, downloads, etc.)
+- No noticeable performance impact under load (Minecraft, downloads, etc.)

 #### Service Spindown Optimization

-Transmission seeding and Radarr/Sonarr constant polling were eliminated:
+Transmission seeding and Radarr/Sonarr constant polling were reduced:

-1. **Transmission** - Set to stop seeding at ratio 0.1 and pause if idle > 5 minutes
+1. **Transmission** – Stop seeding at ratio 0.1 and pause if idle > 5 minutes.
-2. **Radarr/Sonarr** - Check for finished downloads every 60+ minutes (instead of 1 minute)
+2. **Radarr/Sonarr** – Check for finished downloads every 60+ minutes (instead of 1 minute).
-3. **RSS Polling** - Disabled (manual content addition preferred)
+3. **RSS Polling** – Disabled (manual content addition preferred).
-4. **Webhook Notifications** - Implemented to trigger scans only on download completion
+4. **Webhook Notifications** – Trigger scans only on download completion.

-Result: HDD sleeps ~90% of the time, system is virtually silent at idle.
+Result: The HDD sleeps ~90% of the time, and the system is virtually silent at idle.

 #### System Monitoring

-Monitor disk activity in real-time:
+Monitor disk activity in real time:

 ```bash
 # Install if needed